Terraforming: Habitability requirements

-An absolute requirement for life is an energy source, but the notion of planetary habitability implies that many other geophysical, geochemical, and astrophysical criteria must be met before the surface of an astronomical body is able to support life.
-Of particular interest is the set of factors that has sustained complex, multicellular animals in addition to simpler organisms on Earth.
+Planetary habitability, broadly defined as the capacity for an astronomical body to sustain life, requires that various geophysical, geochemical, and astrophysical criteria must be met before the surface of such a body is considered habitable.
+Modifying a planetary surface such that it is able to sustain life, particularly for humans, is generally the end-goal of the hypothetical process of terraforming.
+Of particular interest in the context of terraforming is the set of factors that have sustained complex, multicellular animals in addition to simpler organisms on Earth.
 Research and theory in this regard is a component of planetary science and the emerging discipline of astrobiology.